FunMeFit reveal the importance of community work experience for a better career

 - Setting up charitable projects i.e. a food collection box for the local food banks.

-Not only does such work help develop your skills in that area but it will show future employers that you are motivated, creative and that you’re willing to use your initiative.
+Not only does community work experience help develop your skills in that area but it will show future employers that you are motivated, creative and that you’re willing to use your initiative.
 Most importantly, it will help you meet new people, make connections and prove that you’re social.

 Broaden your skills/knowledge – Setting you apart from the rest